"Entlich hatte ich gar die Verwegenheit, ..." (Finally I dared to ...)

 This is how Fasch described his interest in, and focus on writing music that was in vogue during his lifetime.

 2) to popularize their neglected works by commissioning performing editions and organizing music festivals.
 The International Fasch Society contributes much to emphasize the importance of Central German Baroque Music in an international context.
 The "Freundeskreis J. F. Fasch" and later the "Arbeitskreis Johann Friedrich Fasch" in Zerbst and the Musicological Institute at the Kloster Michaelstein (Blankenburg/Harz) already promoted Fasch during the 1980s; the first Fasch Festival took place in 1983.

-The 2016 issue of our newsletter - 16 pages in all! - appeared on 28 July.
+- 14 pages in all! - appeared on 08 August.
 Enjoy!